Fox-ML-infrastructure/Fox-v1-infra/README.md

 FoxML Core is an ML infrastructure stack for cross-sectional and panel data for any machine learning applications.
 It provides a config-driven ML pipeline architecture designed for ML infra teams, data scientists, and researchers.

-**⚠️ Development Status:** This project is under **heavy active development**.
-Breaking changes may occur without notice.
-See [ROADMAP.md](ROADMAP.md) for current status, known issues, and planned fixes.

 > **Note:** Personal / academic use is AGPL-3.0. **Company / production use requires a commercial license.**

 > **📊 Testing & Development:** All testing, validation, and development work is performed using **5-minute interval data**.
 The software supports various data intervals, but all tests, benchmarks, and development workflows use 5-minute bars as the standard reference.